Workforce, training and education

 The ES training course will consist of 5 days in total, split into two modules of 2.5 days each.
 There will be two cohorts a year with one being January & April and the other being Sept & January.
 You must be able to attend all the dates.
 Spaces are limited and will be offered on a first come, first served basis, with a waiting list in place.

-3. Clinical Supervisor to Educational Supervisor Conversion Course
+2. Clinical Supervisor to Educational Supervisor training course (CS to ES)

 An alternative route to ES is for experienced GP clinical supervisors (CS) to convert to ES.
 You must have been an active CS for a minimum of three years in a training practice, or five years in a non-training practice to apply.
 There is a small portfolio of evidence required on applying and a bit of homework post course.